-Month Seven: in this stage of pregnancy, the baby is going through rapid growth changes, and therefore, you need more energy in the form of calories to fulfill his nutritional requirements.
+In this stage of pregnancy, the baby is going through rapid growth changes, and therefore, you need more energy in the form of calories to fulfill his nutritional requirements.
 You should include having:

 - Diet rich in iron: Important for the development of the baby’s brain and avoid any chances of your developing anemia.
 Beans, lentils, chicken, salmons, and spinach is what you should eat.

 - Diet rich in calcium: Calcium helps in shaping the baby’s bone structure and skeleton system.
 Chia seeds, milk, soy milk, and cheeses are good calcium sources.

 - Diet rich in proteins: Proteins aid in the healthy development of your baby.
 Include meat, poultry, eggs, lentils, and dairy products in your diet.

 - Diet enriched in DHA: DHA – A fatty acid that is good for the development of your baby’s brain.
 Walnuts, flax seeds, and fish oils are good sources.

 - Diet rich in fiber: Fiber helps you out of constipation.
 Eat more of green vegetables, fresh fruits, and whole grains.

 A healthy mother gives birth to a healthy child.
 As you are nearing the end of your pregnancy and preparing to give birth, nutrition holds the key.
 It is at this stage of your pregnancy that you will gain the maximum weight.
 Eat more of:

 - Iron-rich foods: Prevents any chances of anemia.

 - Vitamin C: Helps soaking iron intake in the body.